cschweig2/organic-hub/README.md

 ## Description

 _This website provides valuable information on how and why to choose organic produce and pre-packaged products.
-There are several facts as to why to choose organic, along with many resources to other websites that provide additional information in the form of research, blog, videos, and more._
+There are 3 broad reasons to choose organic, along with many resources to other websites that provide additional information in the form of research, blogs, videos, and more._

 ## Setup/Installation Requirements